 Last regularly scheduled passenger rail serving Winchester ends with final B&O rail service to Baltimore.

 Shenandoah College (now University) relocates to Winchester - City businessmen convince small music conservatory to move and build new campus.
-Aggressive growth leads to prominent university offering undergraduate and graduate business School, extensive health profession studies, arts, and general studies for over 2400 students today.
+Aggressive growth leads to prominent university offering undergraduate and graduate business School, extensive health profession studies, arts, and general studies for over 4,000 students today, including those at satellite campuses.

 Preservation of Historic Winchester (PHW) founded- grassroots nonprofit spearheads preservation of numerous properties in Old Town.
 Promotes establishment of Historic District established in 1967.